 What happens if it stops working?

-Some Brother CE1125prw sewing machine reviews will comment that the sewing machine doesn’t work over time.
-Here’s how to protect yourself if you should get a defective machine.
-First, if it’s within the return period with your retailer, return it there.
-If you’re outside the return window, you can take advantage of the Brother 1/2/25 year limited warranty.
+You can use the Brother 1/2/25 year limited warranty if you’re outside the return window.
 The parts, labor, and accessories carry a 1-year warranty through Brother.
 The electronic components have a 2-year warranty.
 The chassis (or body of the sewing machine) is covered for 25 years.

-You will need to keep your original proof of purchase for the warranty to be valid.
+You need to keep your original proof of purchase for the warranty to be valid.

 Brother CE1125prw Sewing Machine Pros